 BLACK+DECKER 20V Max Handheld Vacuum

-Another Black & Decker product, this hand-held vacuum has a 20V lithium-ion battery giving you a bit longer to scoop up the crumbs in your RV.
-It has a pivoting nozzle and a high-performance motor that allows for a fair amount of suction as hand-helds go.
+Another Black & Decker product, this handheld vacuum features a 20V lithium-ion battery, providing you with a bit longer runtime to scoop up the crumbs in your RV.
+It has a pivoting nozzle and a high-performance motor that allows for a fair amount of suction for a hand-held.

 It has a three-stage filtration system and, like the previous model, has cyclonic action to spin dust and debris away from the filter.
 And while the Wirecutter’s testing showed a less-than-ideal no-fade average of 10 minutes run-time per charge, they still picked it as their #1 choice.
 They said its strong suction makes up for any lack of longer battery life.